-The owners of a Limited Liability Company are called members, and a single member LLC has one owner.
-States tend to disregard single owner entities as being mere alter egos of the owner.
+The owners of a Limited Liability Company are called members, and so a single member LLC is a limited liability company with one owner.
+States tend to disregard single owner entities as being mere "alter egos" of the owner.
 They maintain there is no legal distinction between the owner and the company.
 The owner is therefore personally liable for business debts.
 This is as unappealing as it sounds, and for many negates the benefit of forming an LLC in the first place.

 Wyoming is the only state with laws specifically written for Single Member LLCs.
 There is no need to for a 5% "partner" to enjoy the same benefits as everyone else.
 They receive the protections as Multi Member LLCs, including charging order protection from personal creditors.

 This helps not only solo owners, but also those employing a holding company setup.
 Every subsidiary is a single member LLC with the holding company as the member.